- Safety and Health Topics

-This section directs employers and employees to OSHA enforcement initiatives (i.e., special emphasis programs) and selected policy guidance documents that pertain to nursing and residential care facilities.
+This section directs employers and employees to OSHA enforcement policy and guidance documents that pertain to nursing and residential care facilities.

 The following are selected OSHA Directives and Instructions which provide guidance on the agency's enforcement procedures, explain OSHA's requirements, and describe how they apply in a particular situation.

-- Updated U.S. Public Health Service Guidelines for the Management of Occupational Exposures to HBV, HCV, and HIV and Recommendations for Postexposure Prophylaxis [333 KB PDF, 67 pages].
-Centers for Disease Control and Prevention (CDC), Morbidity and Mortality Weekly Report (MMWR) 50(RR11), (2001, June 29).
+- Updated U.S. Public Health Service Guidelines for the Management of Occupational Exposures to HBV, HCV, and HIV and Recommendations for Postexposure Prophylaxis.
+Centers for Disease Control and Prevention (CDC), Morbidity and Mortality Weekly Report (MMWR) 50(RR11), (June 29, 2001).
 Updates and consolidates recommendations for the management of health-care personnel (HCP).
 Serves as Appendix E for CPL 02-02-069.

 - Enforcement Procedures and Scheduling for Occupational Exposure to Tuberculosis.
-CPL 02-00-106 [CPL 2.106], (1996, February 9).
-Provides uniform inspection procedures and guidelines to be followed when conducting inspections and issuing citations under Section 5(a)(1) of the OSH Act and pertinent standards for employees who are occupationally exposed to TB.
+CPL 02-02-078, (June 30, 2015).
+Provides general enforcement policies and procedures to be followed when conducting inspections and issuing citations related to occupational exposure to tuberculosis (TB).

 The following are selected letters of interpretation which explain OSHA's requirements and how they apply in a particular situation.
 Note that enforcement guidance may be updated in response to new information and affected by changes to OSHA rules.
 To keep informed about such developments, you can visit OSHA's website.
 Example letters are listed below.

 - Applicability of OSHA's bloodborne pathogens standard to the containment and disposal of electric razors in correctional facilities and health care settings.
 (January 2, 2008).